Brian Robertson (guitarist): Guitars

-On his VHS video "Still in Love with the Blues" Robertson is pictured with a vintage red Les Paul guitar, unusually equipped with soap-bar pickups and a trapeze bridge, although it does not feature on the video itself.
+On his VHS video "Still in Love with the Blues" Robertson is pictured with a vintage red Les Paul guitar, unusually equipped with soap-bar pick-ups and a trapeze bridge, although it does not feature on the video itself.
 It did however feature on TOTPs in Thin Lizzy's 1976 appearance for the song "The Boys are Back in Town".
 Robertson's Facebook page features more information on this instrument: purchased by Thin Lizzy's manager in 1973, the guitar has an unusually lightweight body as it was built by Les Paul himself for his then-wife, guitarist Mary Ford.

 A detailed gear diagram of Robertson's 1974 Thin Lizzy guitar rig is documented.